Author: Jessie Holmes

 “What these funds mean to us is potential,” says Auten.
 “The kid who was ready to start school.
 The kid who grew up to become the next CEO of the YMCA.
 I mean that’s my story.
 I started with the YMCA program.”

-That may be why this project is especially meaningful to Auten, whose YMCA story (or “Y Story” as members call it) dates back to age seven as a YMCA camper in Shelby.
+That's why this project is especially meaningful to Auten, who's been with the YMCA since he was seven years old as a YMCA camper in Shelby.
 Now Auten is making sure the next generation also has a safe and nurturing environment in which to grow, with even better facilities.

-That includes larger and more modern classrooms, a commercial kitchen to prepare and serve more meals, and additional security mechanisms at the front entrance.
+That includes larger, modern classrooms, a commercial kitchen to prepare and serve more meals, and additional security mechanisms at the front entrance.
 The program’s capacity also increased from 85 children to 105, so more parents don’t have to choose between their job and reliable childcare.

 Supporting the Aquatics Program in Rocky Mount

-In Rocky Mount, the Harrison Family YMCA used its $100,000 grant to help pay for a vital capital repair to its aquatic center, which serves every age group in the community.
+In Rocky Mount, the Harrison Family YMCA used its $100,000 grant to help fund a vital capital repair to its aquatic center.
 The aging dehumidification system had started to take a toll on the quality of environment.

-“One of the large issues we were having was the amount of moisture in the air causing the pool deck to be wet,” says CEO Jacquelyn Price.
+“One of the large issues we were having was the amount of moisture in the air causing the pool deck to be wet and slippery,” says CEO Jacquelyn Price.
 “Also [for] your lifeguards who are working out there, the temperatures were too warm.”

-Price says they had put off the project due to the pandemic’s economic impacts, but ARPA funds helped them finally replace the system in late 2022.
-A dehumidification system is an invisible yet essential component for indoor pool facilities that controls air quality and protects against mold and corrosion.
-Price says the importance of maintaining this facility can’t be overstated.
-In fact, it was the first thing they reopened early in the pandemic.
+Price says the pandemic's economic toll delayed the project, but ARPA funds helped the center finally replace the system in late 2022.
+A dehumidification system is essential for indoor pool facilities because it controls air quality and protects against mold and corrosion.
+Price says maintaining this facility is vital to her community.
+In fact, it was the first service they reopened early in the pandemic.

-“We were able to go ahead and open our natatorium at half capacity,” says Price.
-“It not only allowed people a way to come in and work out safely, but it also gave them that social outlet they'd been used to getting here at our organization.”
+“We were able to open our natatorium at half capacity,” says Price.
+“It not only allowed people a way to work out safely, but it also gave them that social outlet they were used to getting here at our organization.”

 It’s also an important resource for local schools throughout Nash and Edgecombe counties, providing pool access to teachers like April Whitehead.
 She’s the director of an Exceptional Children’s program and brings her students for adaptive swim lessons.